defenseunicorns/uds-common/docs/package_integration/uds-package-practices.md

 - **May** template network policy keys to provide flexibility for delivery customers to configure.
 - **May** end any generated secrets with `-sso` to easily locate them when querying the cluster.
 - **May** template Keycloak fields to provide flexibility for delivery customers to configure.
+- **Should** avoid workarounds with Istio such as disabling strict mTLS peer authentication.
+- **Should** minimize network policies to specific selectors needed for Ingress/Egress traffic.
+- **Should** consider security options during implementation to provide the most secure default possible (i.e. SAML w/SCIM vs OIDC).
+- **Should** name the client `<App> Login` (i.e. `Mattermost Login`) to provide login UX consistency.
+- **Should** clearly mark the client id with the group and app name `uds-<group>-<application>` (i.e. `uds-swf-mattermost`) to provide consistency in the Keycloak UI.
+- **Should** limit the use of Zarf variable templates and prioritize configuring packages via Helm value overrides.
+  > This ensures that the package is configured the same way that the bundle would be and avoids any side effect issues of Zarf's `###` templating.

 ## Bronze